How to Install a Bathroom Vanity

 Tip: Some vanities will come with pre-drilled holes for easier installation.
 Always follow the manufacturer’s directions for installing a bathroom vanity.

 - Attach the vanity to the wall using 3-inch drywall screws.
-If the holes are not completely lining up, or you want a more secure install, use wall anchors to attach the vanity to wall.
+If the holes are not completely lining up, or you want a more secure install, use wall anchors to attach the vanity to the wall.

 - If there are large gaps at the wall or floor, attach quarter-round moulding along the wall or floor edge with finishing nails.